EvisHome/Home-Assistant/dashboards/unraid/README.md

 **2. Glances**

 Setup Glances docker container in Unraid, this is quite straight forward.
+(EDIT 25.4.2022: Glances v3.2.5 is not working HA 2022.4, using nicolargo/glances:3.2.4.2)

 &ensp;&ensp; APPS -> Search for Glances -> Install